-(2) Basis of Preparation
+(2) Basis of preparation

-The parent company only financial statements have been prepared on the historical cost basis except for the financial instruments at fair value through profit or loss and defined benefit liabilities recognised based on the net amount of pension fund asset less present value of denfined benefit obligation.
+The consolidated financial statements have been prepared on the historical cost basis except for the financial instruments at fair value through profit or loss and defined benefit liabilities recognised based on the net amount of pension fund assets less present value of defined benefit obligation.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.